vamshiamruthapu/coverage/core-java-modules/core-java-spotbugs/SPOTBUGS.md

   </reporting>
 ```

-We are using the *"jvmArgs"* option to force to report to be fully displayed in English.
+We are using the *"jvmArgs"* option to force the report to be fully displayed in English.

 Because the report is produced during the **maven site goal**, we also need to add the Maven Site plugin to our build.
 ```xml